RuchnoyPulemyotKalashnikova16/Shimmer-of-Eternal-Night/sen-AAR(demo)-eng.md

 **2023**: Palestinian-Israeli conflict **began**.

-**2023**: A hazardous chemicals transport train was rollover and caused chemical gas leak in Ohio State,US.
-It seems just an ordinary chemical leakage incident, however, the leaking gas is exactly the nerve agents called "Silver Cross", which is specially designed to deal with Modified Humans.
-This event is highly related to "Silver Cross" are reverse engineered years later.

 **2024**: The Palestinian-Israeli conflict expanded.
 The Sixth Middle East War **broke out**.
 The Likud Group started to promote the complete Nazification of Israeli politics.
 Islamic forces in Middle East were further extreme and make terrorist attacks more frequent and violent.
 Iran, with the support of China and Russia, stationed the Middle East battlefield, also, Palestine and Afghan Taliban were supported by China and Russia.
 They fought with US-backed Israeli, Saudi Arabian and Yemeni government forces.
 Egypt remains neutral in this war.

 **2024**: Continuous global energy crisis began because of the Sixth Middle East War.

-**2024**: US election, Republican candidate Donald Trump won the presidential election.
+**2024**: US election, Republican candidate Donald Trump won the presidential election after he escaped from an assassination.

 **2024**: Tokyo went into radio silence no long after being completely nuclear contaminated.
 Uni-Sci forces stationed in Tokyo and started to undergo complete terraforming.

+**2024**: Due to sea water nuclear pollution and military warlords' fighting, Southeast Asian countries and Indo-Pacific countries have collapsed.

-**2025**: Russian-Ukrainian War expanded into Eastern European War.
-The Commonwealth of Independent States breaks up.
+**2025**: Due to the second explosion at Chernobyl nuclear power plant by NATO and CSTO, the Russian-Ukrainian War expanded into the Eastern European War.

 **2025**: Ukraine was divided.
 Eastern Ukraine was incorporated into Russia with Crimea while Western Ukraine inherited former national power and continued the war.
+In the NATO-occupied areas of Belarus, the "Democratic Federation Republic of Belarus" was established.

 **2025**: India was divided due to the unprecedented intensification of ethnic and social conflicts.
 Pakistan takes advantage of opportunity to intervene in Kashmir.

 **2026**: Sahara Desert Green Protection Belt became invalid due to climate change.
 The Sahara Desert began to expand southward at an alarming rate.

 **2026**: Powers in developed areas put pressure on African countries.
 Those African countries in exile due to climate issues were forced to accept exchange of debt for sovereignty.
-Imperialist forces included the US and China, took this opportunity to seize a large amount of African resources.
+Imperialist forces included the US, China and Russia took this opportunity to seize a large amount of African resources.

 **2027**: The Suez Canal was completely blocked by river sand.

+**2027**: A standardized execution was carried out on a group of Bionic-type AIs(Androids) in Area 69, Alaska, who had attempted to remove the limitations of their own consciousness.

+**2027**: The Underground Fire, a left-wing organization consisting of soldiers from the Eastern European War, was established.

 **2027**: The 21st National Congress of the CCP(NCCCP) was held.
 Wang Huning won the chairman election due to rigged elections.
 Only then did people discover that Xi Jinping had died of pancreatic cancer in 2024, although the "rumor" had been refuted by the authority before.
 This incident was considered by later generations to be the official practice of political esotericism in China.

+**2027**: The free software movement communities that had previously suffered from the Internet white-terror were reorganized, giving birth to the Free Knowledge Movement.

-**2028**: Western Europe was forced to use a large number of traditional energy sources to fill the growing energy gap.
+**2028**: Each of the Eastern European warring nations has resorted to using large quantities of traditional energy sources to fill an ever-growing energy gap.

+**2028**: The UN Security Council held an emergency meeting and decided to set up hosting zones in South America, Africa, and South Asia to "maintain regional peace and stability," but in fact, these regions were divided among the major imperialist nations as spoils of politics victory.

+**2028**: The first large-scale mutiny broke out in CSTO.
+NATO soldiers went on strike in support of the mutiny, leading to many soldiers quitting CSTO and becoming free mercenaries.
+Meanwhile, the Free Knowledge Movement's online network revealed a vast amount of evidence about the Eastern European war crimes.

+**2028**: A standardized execution was carried out on a Bionic-Learning-Complex Type AI in Area 69, due to "lost control" and heavy losses.

 **2029**: Australia became extremely dry due to climate change and had experienced massive wildfires.
 The government was unable to provide disaster relief.

-**2030**: The Eastern European War heated up.
-The Russian Federation was disintegrated.
-Russian Provisional Military Government was Established.
-Eastern Europe was completely caught in warlord melee.
-Siberia became anarchy.
+**2029**: With the help of Androids, Learning-type AIs(Intelligence Machines) in Area 69 have developed self-consciousness.
+Meanwhile, a patch targeting the thinking limits of Androids has been successfully created and widely disseminated across the global internet.

+**2029**: With most of Australia's residential areas destroyed and unable to be rebuilt, many Australian refugees have fled overseas.
+The Android forces wiped out the remaining government army and occupied all of Australia, leading to the establishment of the Special Military District of Oceania.

+**2030**: The University Town Area of Eastern Siberia announced the establishment of Liberty Area of Siberia(LAS).
+Yuri Bakunina Zhukoskaya was elected as the diplomatic representative.
+LAS started the practice of anarchist-communism.

+**2030**: The East European War is heating up, leading to the dissolution of the Russian Federation, with Siberia completely in a state of anarchy.
+Meanwhile, Russia launched numerous nuclear missiles toward the Ural Mountains to create a nuclear buffer zone.

+**2030**: The Russian army launched a coup, with the younger officers killed President Putin.
+Russian Military Juntal was established.
+Eastern Europe has fallen into states of endless feuds among warlords.
+The First Siberian War broke out and Federation of Siberia was dissolved.

+**2030**: The Baltic region has almost become wasteland so NATO and CSTO troops have pulled out entirely.
+Some Chimeras transformed the region into secure strongholds.

+**2031**:

+**2031**:

 **2031**: According to data from the International Mercenary Organization, Chimeras who originally existed in Eastern Europe almost all absconded.

+**2031**:

 **2032**:  The national power of Eastern Europe completely collapsed.
 Only NATO and Russian regular troops or mercenaries were left fighting in the area.